Greifswald: Middle Ages

 Eldena Abbey and the major buildings of Greifswald were erected in the North German Brick Gothic (Backsteingotik) style, found along the entire southern coast of the Baltic.

 Due to a steady population increase, Greifswald became at the end of the 13th century one of the earliest members of the Hanseatic League, which further increased its trade and wealth.
 After 1296, Greifswald's citizens no longer needed to serve in the Pomeranian army, and Pomeranian dukes did not reside in the city.

 In 1456, Greifswald's mayor Heinrich Rubenow laid the foundations of one of the oldest universities in the world, the University of Greifswald, which was one of the first in Germany, and was, successively, the single oldest in Sweden and Prussia.

+Early modern period

 In the course of Reformation, Eldena Abbey ceased to function as a monastery.
 Its possessions fell to the Pomeranian dukes; the bricks of its Gothic buildings were used by the locals for other construction.
 Eldena lost its separate status and was later absorbed into the town of Greifswald.
 The religious houses within the town walls, the priories of the Blackfriars (Dominicans) in the northwest and the Greyfriars (Franciscans) in the southeast, were secularized.
 The buildings of the Dominicans (the "black monastery") were turned over to the university; the site is still used as part of the medical campus.
 The Franciscan friary ("the "grey monastery") and its succeeding buildings are now the Pomeranian State Museum.

 During the Thirty Years' War, Greifswald was occupied by (Catholic) Imperial forces from 1627 to 1631, and thereafter, under the Treaty of Stettin (1630), by (Protestant) Swedish forces.